 Practitioners may use the Principal Practitioner and Practice Leader case consultation form when seeking a consultation with a practice leader to clarify the consultation purpose and assist the discussion.
 This is not a mandatory requirement.

 Divisional principal practitioners

-Divisional principal practitioners are part of the divisional child protection leadership team and provide practice leadership, consultancy and advice to child protection practitioners.
+Divisional principal practitioners are part of the divisional child protection leadership team within each operational division and provide practice leadership, consultancy and advice to child protection practitioners.
 Divisional principal practitioners can work with child protection practitioners through a co-allocation of case management or provide mentoring to practitioners where the principal practitioner is directly allocated a case.